Skip to main content

 • Be present when you are with your kids, showing them that quality time together is invaluable.

-• Lead by example and teach them to prioritize relationships over screens, just as the Bible emphasizes the importance of love and human connection.
+• Teach them to prioritize relationships over screens, just as the Bible emphasizes the importance of love and human connection.

 2. Set Clear Boundaries and Guidelines